CitizensFoundation/policy-synth/agents/docs/src/problems/tools/dedupSubProblems.md

 });
 ```

-Note: This example assumes the existence of `IEngineInnovationMemoryData` and `IEngineSubProblem` types, which are not defined in the provided script.
+Note: This example assumes the existence of `PsBaseMemoryData` and `IEngineSubProblem` types, which are not defined in the provided script.
 These types should be defined elsewhere in your project to use this script as intended.